upstream-se/guidebook-draft/docs/meta/editorial-governance/editorial-standards/callout-standard.md

 > This page defines the normative system for structured callouts used throughout the guidebook.

 Callouts provide a controlled mechanism for expressing structured statements, formal classifications, and lifecycle annotations.
 The system is intentionally minimal, academically neutral, and symbolically disciplined.

----

-## Page Descriptor Callout
+## Page descriptor callout

 Every page must begin with a descriptor callout immediately after the H1 title.